tylim88/Firelord/README.md

 any `orderBy` that is not follow `where` clause does not abide by rule and limitation mentioned above.

+Note: The wrapper will not stop you from using multiple orderBy clause because it is possible to have multiple `orderBy` clause, read [Multiple orderBy in firestore](https://stackoverflow.com/a/66071503/5338829) and [Ordering a Firestore query on multiple fields](https://cloud.google.com/firestore/docs/samples/firestore-query-order-multi).

 Tips: to make thing easier, whenever you want to use `where` + `orderBy`, use the shorthand form (see example code below).

 ```ts